JoaoCostaIFG/LPOO/docs/README.md

 verifying if the position was already occupied.
 When the latter was true, we handled the collision and moved to position afterwards.

 Code-wise however, this had a plethera of code smells.
-Firstly, the code associated
-with handling the collision was kept in the _Room_ class, part of the **Model**, thus violating the **MVC** and the **SRP**.
+Firstly, the code associated with handling the collision was kept in the _Room_ class, part of the **Model**, thus violating the **MVC** and the **SRP**.
 Secondly, the _Room_ class mantained a different move method for each _MovableElement_ [(Example with the old Monster Class)](https://github.com/FEUP-LPOO/lpoo-2020-g73/blob/0254be3d927a112238efa112398d0486134ab531/src/main/java/Arena.java#L203-L211).

-Each method would manage each respective collisions and handled them accordingly.
+Each method would manage each respective collisions and handle them accordingly.
 This causes two issues:

 - there are tons of repeated code between each definition of the move method - obvious code smell;
-- If one were to add a new _MovableElement_ to the game, the creation of a method and adding new handlers to the existing move methods would be required, violating the OPC.
+- If one were to add a new _MovableElement_ to the game, the creation of a move method and adding new collision handlers to the existing move methods would be required, violating the OPC.

 #### The pattern